awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 ]
 ```

 AWS Cloud9 provides a set of operations to work with AWS Cloud9 resources\.
-For a list, see the [AWS Cloud9 permissions reference](#sec-auth-and-access-control-ref)\.
+For a list, see the [AWS Cloud9 permissions reference](#auth-and-access-control-ref)\.

-## Understanding resource ownership<a name="sec-auth-and-access-control-overview-resource-ownership"></a>
+## Understanding resource ownership<a name="auth-and-access-control-overview-resource-ownership"></a>

 The AWS account owns the resources that are created in the account, regardless of who created the resources\.